foxypool/docs/docs/proof-of-capacity/foxy-pool/pledging.md

     block worth 10 coins.
 The miners get 3 coins of those 10 coins block reward.
 The investors get 7 coins.
 You will get
     $7 * 9.09\% \approx 0.6363$ coins.
 This example assumes 0% pool fee for simplicity.

-Pledge rewards are only available if the pool is fully pledged (BHD/HDD/LHD/XHD) or partially pledged (DISC).
+Pledge rewards are only available if the pool is fully pledged (pledged amount is greater than the required pledge amount).

 To pledge to a pool follow the pools `Pledging to the pool` steps available on each pools `Info` tab in the Web-UI.